Blog

 Introduction

-This blog examines how Amazon allows products to be delivered directly to customers from its warehouses, the benefits for both buyers and sellers, and how brands can use this strategy to increase productivity and expand their operations.
+This blog looks at how Amazon enables products to be sent straight to customers from its warehouses.
+We’ll explore the upsides for both buyers and sellers, and how brands can use this approach to boost their efficiency and grow their business.

 What is Direct to Consumer Shipping?